iomedhealth/OMOPAnalyticsGuide/docs/data_analysis/core_libraries.md

 ---

 layout: default
-title: "From Research Questions to Analysis Tools"
+title: Core Libraries
 parent: Data Analysis
-nav_order: 2
+nav_order: 4

 ---

-# From Research Questions to Analysis Tools
+# Core Libraries for Observational Data Analysis
 {: .no_toc}

 1. TOC
 {:toc}

-## A Guide for the Clinical Researcher

 Every observational study begins with a clinical question.
 The power of a well-structured data ecosystem lies in its ability to provide a clear and efficient path from that question to a robust, reproducible answer.
 This guide maps the most common types of research questions to the specific R packages in the OHDSI/DARWIN EU toolkit designed to answer them.

 Think of this as your roadmap.
 Once you know what you want to ask, this page will point you to the right tool for the job.

-## 1. Descriptive Analyses: "Painting the Picture"
+## Descriptive Analyses: "Painting the Picture"

 **Research Goal:** To characterize populations and describe the frequency and distribution of diseases, treatments, and outcomes.
 These studies describe the "what" and "who" and are the foundation of nearly all observational research.

-### A. Cohort Characterization
+### Cohort Characterization

 *   **Clinical Questions:**
     *   "Who are the patients in my study population?"